 Applications are due by December 15, 2018, for Middle and Upper School Day applicants and supporting materials (teacher recommendations, transcripts, testing) are due January 15, 2019.
 The application deadline is January 15, 2019, for Domestic and International Boarding applicants and supporting materials (teacher recommendations, transcripts, testing) are due February 1, 2019.
 In order to be considered for our priority deadline, all Day student applications must be submitted by November 15, 2018, and by December 15, 2018, for Boarding students.
 The priority deadline allows for greater flexibility with interview scheduling.
 It does not affect admission decisions.

 Grades 5, 6 and 9 are the most common and largest points of entry into Masters.
 Grades 7, 8, 10 and 11, though not as large in regard to the total number of new students, often receive the same if not more applications per available space.
 We encourage families to apply when their child is ready, not based on acceptance rates from the previous year.

-We do not admit students into the 12th grade, nor do we have a PG program.
-For a list of schools that do admit students into the 12th grade and/or have postgraduate programs, please use the filter features on privateschoolreview.com and boardingschoolreview.com.
+We do not admit students into grade 12, nor do we have a PG program.
+For a list of schools that do admit students into grade 12 and/or have postgraduate programs, please use the filter features on privateschoolreview.com and boardingschoolreview.com.